 Logfiles make sense in many cases.

-In many cases, however, logfiles are used to enable tariff models, for example with the restriction to 3 devices at the same time, or even to their own servers (Das VPN Network) better to maintain and manage.
-Without log files that log the use of the server, many things are not so easy to implement.
-Therefore, the vast majority of all providers themselves use "log files" for these purposes.
+In many cases, however, logfiles are used to enable tariff models, for example with the restriction to 3 devices at the same time, or even to their own servers (Das VPN Network) to maintain and manage better.
+Without log files that log the use of the server, many things can no longer be implemented so easily.
+Therefore, the vast majority of all providers themselves use “log files” for these purposes.

 Which types of (VPN) Log files are there?

 The most common form consists of central protocols, which stores the registration of users, their useful life and data consumption.
-Only in very rare cases are also additionally called websites or activities logged, this happens most likely at VPN-Services which, for example, use proxy services, for example to apply malware or other filters to the data.
-The reason why traditional providers do not store activities is because these data would quickly take very large dimensions, so that they consume storage space and resources and use them to run the business VPNServers are actually not relevant.
+Only in very rare cases are also additionally called websites or activities logged, this happens most likely at VPN-Services which also use proxy services, for example, to apply malware or other filters to the data.
+The reason why conventional providers do not store any activities is because this data would quickly take on very extensive dimensions, thus consuming storage space and resources and for the operation of the VPNServers are actually not relevant.